 “I think that what often happens is that people who are struggling with other issues like depression or anxiety or stress, which are exacerbated when they lose a loved one or are anxious about their own health or financial welfare when the business they are trying to run is struggling to keep its head above water, or they face possible retrenchment, try to self-medicate the anxiety or depression and turn to alcohol or prescription medication.”

 Substance abuse problems often become more apparent when a person who is abusing alcohol is confined to their home.
 A spouse or family member can now see first-hand what is happening.
 As such, they can then help that person to seek help.

 “People are able to see what is happening more clearly and identify a drinking problem that they did not know existed.
 This often leads to families staging interventions.
 During this period, I have seen more family members putting pressure on clients to seek help.
 That doesn’t mean that the person is not wholeheartedly invested in their recovery.
 It’s just that a spouse or a parent has initiated the process,” Brinks adds.

 “We recommend that people get help for their depression, anxiety, or stress.
 At the same time, if they have been abusing a substance, it is important for them to also get help with that as well.
 We often see that there’s a bleed-over of one into the other.
 Someone who is struggling with their mental health tends to abuse a substance and that has a negative effect on their mood or anxiety.
 On the other hand, greater stress or anxiety can escalate an existing addiction.
 That’s why we suggest that people address both at the same time, in parallel rather than individually.”

-His advice is to go for professional help as soon as possible rather than resort to “self-medication.
+His advice is to go for professional help such as a substance abuse treatment center in Austin soon as possible rather than resort to “self-medication.

 “If you are a family member, try to engage with your loved one.
 Be honest with them and be upfront.
 Tell them that you are concerned and that you would like them to get help,” he says.